Throw on your apron because it's time to cook!

 Roasting, just like baking, cook's food with dry heat in an oven, a rotisserie, or a rotating spit.
 The chief difference between the two is that the former requires higher temperatures (above 400°F) and aims to build a delicious crust on the outside.

 You can easily prepare a roasted spread of vegetables (cauliflower, carrots, broccoli potato, pumpkin, squash, turnips) and meat (whole roast chicken or turkey).

-Another technique to fix tasty dishes is through braising.
-It begins by pan-searing food at high temperature and then slow-cooking it in a covered pan with some liquid to add flavor.
+Another technique to fix tasty dishes is braising.
+It begins by pan-searing food at high temperatures and then slow-cooking it in a covered pan with some liquid to add flavour.
 Since it uses two methods, braising is combination-cooking using wet and dry heats.

 Larger or whole pieces of meat are cooked in this method.

 Simmering is a toned-down, gentler form of boiling.
 Here foods are cooked in liquid below the boiling point of water at a temperature of 185-200°F. It is a moist-heat cooking method.
 The food is prepared in a covered pan with slight bubbles and steam formation on the surface, maintaining the structure of each individual ingredient.
 Simmering takes more time than boiling.
 You can simmer -

 Boiling is by far the simplest way to cook food.
 It is a moist-heat technique that makes use of a liquid or water at high temperatures.
 Boiling is not suited for delicate ingredients and is best for sturdier foods.
 Anything from root vegetables, grains, pasta, eggs, and rice can be made by boiling.